w3f/research/docs/Polkadot/economics/1-validator-selection.md

 | 3 	| 1xgFnMhdOui 	| 1 	| 100 	| 89 	| 0.3 	| 0 	| 16 	| 3 	|
 | 4 	| 1vO7JLtSm4F 	| 1 	| 5000 	| 89 	| 1 	| 1 	| 29 	| 3 	|

-Validator 1 is dominated by Validator 2, which means that it is worse in every dimension (note, as mentioned above a user might prefer larger operators in which case this would not be true).
-Validator 3 is dominated by Validator 3 and therefore can be removed from the set.
-By this process the set can be reduced to two validators.
-In practice, this shows to be quite powerful to vastly reduce the set size.
+Validator 2 dominates Validator 1, meaning the latter is strictly worse in every dimension[^1].
+Validator 3 also dominates Validator 1, so it can be removed from the set.
+Through this process, the validator set can be reduced to two.
+In practice, this method proves to be a powerful tool for significantly shrinking the set size.

 ## Further curation
-Here we have the opportunity to do additional cleanup to the remaining set.
-As mentioned in the code of conduct, those should be optional but we can suggest default values for users.
+Additional cleanup can still be performed on the remaining set.
+As stated in the code of conduct, this step is optional, yet here are some suggested default actions for users:
-* Include at least 1 inactive validator. (we might suggest some inactive nodes based on some other processes.)
+* Include at least one inactive validator.
+We may suggest inactive nodes based on separate processes.
-* Reduce risk of super-linear slashing (i.e., remove validators from operators).
+* Reduce the risk of super-linear slashing, for instance by removing multiple validators run by the same operator.
-* Remove validators who run on the same machine (some analysis of IP addresses possible?).
+* Remove validators running on the same machine (some analysis of IP addresses possible?).

-# Manual selection
+# 3. Manual selection
-After the set has been reduced by removing dominated validators and giving some filter option the user can easily select preferred validators manually.
-In this step, the selection is purely based on personal preferences and for example a nominator might order the validators by their relative performance and select those who also satisfy some requirements on a minimum self-stake.
+After reducing the set by removing dominated validators and applying some filtering options, the user can easily select preferred validators manually.
+In this step, the selection is purely based on personal preferences.
+For example, a nominator might order the validators by their relative performance, and select those who also meet certain minimum self-stake requirements.

-# UTAStar
+# 4. UTAStar
-This method takes the filtered table from section LINK as input and therefore can be seen as a natural extension to the method before.
+As input, this method uses the filtered table from Section LINK and can be considered a natural extension of the previous method.
-## Overview
+### Overview
-UTA (UTilité Additive) belongs to the methods of preference disaggregation ([Jacquet-Lagrèze & Siskos, 1982](https://www.sciencedirect.com/science/article/abs/pii/0377221782901552)).
-UTAStar is an improvement on the original algorithm.
-The general idea is that the marginal utility functions of a decision makers (DM) on each dimension of an alternative (i.e. criterion) can be deduced from a-priori ranked lists of alternatives.
-It uses linear programming to search for utility functions which satisfy the initial ranking of the DM while giving other properties (such as the maximum utility is normalized to 1).
+ UTilité Additive (UTA) is a preference disaggregation method introduced by [Jacquet-Lagrèze & Siskos (1982)](https://www.sciencedirect.com/science/article/abs/pii/0377221782901552).
+UTAStar is an enhanced version of the original algorithm.
+The core idea is that the marginal utility functions of a decision maker (DM), defined over each dimension of a given criterion, can be inferred from a priori ranked lists of alternatives.
+The method employs linear programming to indentify utility functions that respect the DM's initial ranking while incorporating additional properties, such as normalizing the maximum utility to 1.

-### Some notation:
+### Some notation
-**This writeup relies strongly on [Siskos et al., 2005](https://www.researchgate.net/publication/226057347_UTA_methods)**
+**This write-up relies heavily on [Siskos et al., 2005](https://www.researchgate.net/publication/226057347_UTA_methods)**
-* $u_i$: marginal utility function of criteria i.
+* $u_i$: Marginal utility function of criterion i.
 * $g_1,g_2,...g_n$: Criteria.
-* $g_i(x)$: Evaluation of alternative x on the $i^{th}$ crterion.
+* $g_i(x)$: Evaluation of alternative x on the $i^{th}$ criterion.
-* $\textbf{g}(x)$: Vector of performances of alternative $x$ on $n$ criteria.
+* $\textbf{g}(x)$: Vector of performances of alternative $x$ across $n$ criteria.
-* $x_1, x_2, ..., x_m \in X_L:$ Learning set which contain alternatives presented to the DM to give a ranking on.
-Note, that the index on the alternative is dropped.
+* $x_1, x_2, ..., x_m \in X_L:$ Learning set containing alternatives presented to the decision maker (DM) for ranking.
+Note that the index on the alternative is dropped.

 ### Model
-The UTAStar method infers an unweighted additive utility function:
+The UTAStar method infers an additive utility function with equal weighting across criteria:

 $$
 u(\textbf{g}) = \sum_{i=1}^{n} u_i(g_i)
 $$

-where $\textbf{g}$ is a vector of performances. with the following constraints:
+where $\textbf{g}$ is a vector of performances, subject to the following constraints:

 $$
 \sum_{i=1}^{n} u_i(g^\star) = 1 \; \text{and} \; u_i(g_{i\star}) = 0 \; \forall i = 1,2,...,n
 $$

-where $u_i, i=1,2...,n$ are non decreasing valued functions which are normalized between 0 and 1 (also called utility functions).
+Each $u_i, i=1,2...,n$ is a non-decreasing function normalized between 0 and 1, also referred to as a utility function.

-Thereby the value of each alternative $x \in X_L$:
+The estimated utility of each alternative $x \in X_L$ is given by:
 $$
 u'[\textbf{g}(x)]=\sum_{i=1}^{n}u_i[g_i(x)])+ \sigma^{+}(x) + \sigma^{-}(x) \forall x \in X_L
 $$
-where $\sigma^{+}(x)$ and $\sigma^{-}(x)$ are the under- and overestimation error. is a potential error relative to $u'[\textbf{g}(x)]$
+where $\sigma^{+}(x)$ and $\sigma^{-}(x)$ and represent the underestimation and overestimation errors, respectively, each reflecting potential deviation in the estimation of $u'[\textbf{g}(x)]$

-The corresponding utility functions are defined in a piecewise linear form to be estimated by linear interpolation.
-For each criterion, the interval $[g_{i\star}, g_i^\star]$ is cut into $(\alpha_i - 1)$ intervals and the endpoints $g_i^j$ are given by:
+The utility functions are approximated in piecewise linear form using linear interpolation.
+For each criterion, the interval $[g_{i\star}, g_i^\star]$ is divided into $(\alpha_i - 1)$ subintervals, and the endpoints $g_i^j$ are defined as:

 $$
 g_i^j = g_{i\star} + \frac{j - 1}{\alpha_i - 1} (g_i^\star - g_{i\star}) \forall j = 1,2,...\alpha_i
 $$

-The marginal utility function of x is approximated by linear interpolation and thus for $g_i(x) \in [g_i^j - g_i^{j+1}]$
+The marginal utility function of x is approximated by linear interpolation.
+Thus, for $g_i(x) \in [g_i^j - g_i^{j+1}]$, we have:

 $$
 u_i[g_i(x)]= u_i(g_i^j) + \frac{g_i(x)-g_i^j}{g_i^{j+1}-g_i^j}[u_i(g_i^{j+1}) - u_i(g_i^j)]
 $$

-The learning set $X_L$ is rearranged such that $x_1$ (best) is the head and $x_m$ is the tail (worst).
-This ranking is given by the user.
+The learning set $X_L$ is rearranged such that $x_1$ (the best alternative) is placed at the head and $x_m$ is the tail.
+This ranking is provided by the user.
+The utility difference between two consecutive alternatives is defined as:

 $$
 \Delta(x_k, x_{k+1}) = u'[\textbf{g}(x_k)] - u'(\textbf{g}(x_{k+1}))
 $$

-then we can be sure that the following holds:
+then the following holds:

 $$
 \Delta(x_k, a_{k+1}) \geq \delta \; \textrm{iff} \; x_k > x_{k+1}